Before You Go

 Georgia PFAs are managed for fishing.
 At them, you can fish from the bank or a boat, picnic, hike, watch wildlife, and enjoy the outdoors.
 Good bank fishing opportunities are available at all PFAs and many of them have special kids fishing areas for young anglers.

 Visiting a WMA and want to fish?
 What you need to know.

-This cooperative program between Georgia State Parks and WRD helps equip 25 State Park with fishing poles and stocked tackle boxes that visitors can borrow for FREE!
+This cooperative program between Georgia State Parks & Historic Sites and WRD helps equip 25 State Park with fishing poles and stocked tackle boxes that visitors can borrow for free!

 Fishing With Kids

 Children, ages 8–15, and their supervisors are invited to a weekend of learning about fishing through our Fish-n-Learn Education Program.

 Tips for fishing with kids, suggested places to go and more.